Monash-Connected-Autonomous-Vehicle/SD-VehicleInterface/README.md

 ## The StreetDrone Vehicle Interface
-This package is responsible for the communication between the [StreetDrone](https://streetdrone.com/) vehicles and ROS based self-driving software stacks.
+This package is responsible for the communication between the [StreetDrone](https://streetdrone.com/) vehicles and ROS2 based self-driving software stacks.

 The interface bridges the gap between ROS kinetic and the OpenCAN vehicle interface of the StreetDrone Xenos Control Unit (XCU) integrated into the SD Twizy R&D and SD ENV200 vehicles.